logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/system-actions/operating-system/is-process-running/_index.md

 weight: 8
 aliases:
     - /TA_Automation/Topics/bia_is_process_running.html
+keywords: "check if process is running or not, check whether process is running or not"
 ---
-keyword: [check if process is running or not, check whether process is running or not]
----

-# is process running

 ## Description